What is meningococcal disease?

 What are the symptoms of meningococcal disease?

 The symptoms depend on where the infection is located.
 Meningococcal meningitis is characterized by a sudden onset of fever, headache, stiff neck, sensitivity to light, confusion, nausea, and vomiting.
 In newborns and infants, these symptoms might be absent or difficult to notice.
 The infant might appear to be slow or inactive, irritable, vomiting or feeding poorly.
 A less common but more severe form of meningococcal disease is meningococcal septicemia.
-The symptoms of meningococcal septicemia include fatigue, vomiting, cold hands and feet, cold chills, severe pain in the muscles, joints, chest or abdomen, rapid breathing, diarrhea, and a dark purple, brown, or black rash.
+The symptoms of meningococcal septicemia include fatigue, nausea, cold hands and feet, fever, chills, severe pain in the muscles, joints, chest or abdomen (belly), rapid breathing, diarrhea, and a dark purple rash.

 How is meningococcal disease diagnosed?